alfredomartinezjr/wosostats/resources/how-to-log-stats.md

 So you want to log stats for matches on your own?
 You’re amazing!
 Here are the steps you to take.
 If you have questions, send me a DM/mention at [@WoSoStats](https://twitter.com/wosostats) or email me at alfredom790@gmail.com.

-**IMPORTANT: If you decide to start logging match stats, IT IS NOT recommended that you log location data for events in the `poss.location`, `poss.play.destination`, or `def.location` columns, except for `poss.location` data for shots.
-Logging location data on top of everything else is VERY time-consuming and, while interesting, is not as important as getting a match logged and done, which can be logged for location data later, anyways, as the location data columns will still be there.**

 #Before you start logging the match stats
 1. Download the match-stats-templae.xlsx Excel document from this link: https://github.com/amj2012/woso-stats/blob/master/resources/match-stats-template.xlsx?raw=true.
   * Using Excel is highly recommended as the ability to format, auto-fill, auto-complete, and utilize formulas makes the job of logging stats way easier and faster.